This post may contain affiliate links. Please read our disclosure policy for more info.

 What makes it stand out is its spacious 3’ overhang.
 It creates extra interior storage space, as well as an inviting covered porch.

-For ideas on how to make the Glen Echo Cabin a home, Summerwood provides sample floor plans for its tiny home kits for sale.
+For ideas on how to make the Glen Echo tiny log Cabin a home, Summerwood provides sample floor plans for its tiny home kits for sale.

 Want to create a custom interior design for this cheap tiny house kit?
 Use their DIY planning tools, graph paper download, or the free Floor Planner online drawing tool.